 Ja Solar Holdings's score of 38 is higher than 80% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, JA Solar Holdings Co., Ltd., headquartered in China, reported significant carbon emissions totalling approximately 22,004,721,000 kg CO2e across all scopes.
-This includes 109,178,000 kg CO2e from Scope 1 emissions, 2,762,785,000 kg CO2e from Scope 2, and a substantial 22,004,721,000 kg CO2e from Scope 3 emissions, which encompasses upstream transportation and distribution, waste generated in operations, and fuel and energy-related activities.
-Comparatively, in 2022, the company emitted about 15,702,382,000 kg CO2e in total, with Scope 1 emissions at 45,268,000 kg CO2e and Scope 2 at 1,834,111,000 kg CO2e.
-This indicates a notable increase in emissions from 2022 to 2023, particularly in Scope 3, which rose significantly.
+In 2023, JA Solar Holdings Co., Ltd. reported significant carbon emissions, totalling approximately 22,004,721,000 kg CO2e across all scopes.
+This includes 109,178,000 kg CO2e from Scope 1, 2,762,785,000 kg CO2e from Scope 2, and a substantial 22,004,721,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions are primarily driven by upstream transportation and distribution, which accounted for about 22,895,695,000 kg CO2e.
+Comparatively, in 2022, the company emitted approximately 15,702,382,000 kg CO2e in Scope 3, alongside 45,268,000 kg CO2e in Scope 1 and 1,834,111,000 kg CO2e in Scope 2.
+This indicates a notable increase in emissions, particularly in Scope 3, which rose by about 6,302,339,000 kg CO2e from the previous year.
 JA Solar has not disclosed specific reduction targets or initiatives as part of its climate commitments, and there are no reported SBTi (Science Based Targets initiative) reduction targets.
-The company is currently a subsidiary of JA Solar Holdings Co., Ltd., and emissions data is cascaded from this parent organisation.
-Overall, while JA Solar Holdings has made strides in transparency regarding its emissions, the lack of defined reduction targets highlights an area for potential improvement in its climate strategy.
+The company is classified as a current subsidiary of JA Solar Holdings Co., Ltd., which may influence its emissions reporting and climate strategies.
+Overall, while JA Solar Holdings has made strides in transparency regarding its emissions data, the absence of defined reduction targets highlights an area for potential improvement in its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents